How to remove fish plates without damaging your rails, or your nails.

 At best, the fish plates (rail joiners) are ruined.

-Your fingers can get ripped and at worse the rails can be buckled.
+Your fingers can get ripped and at worst the rails can be bent.

 But there’s a really easy solution, helpfully described by Andrew Oram:

-Essentially, it’s a matter of sliding a spare end of rail into the rail joiner to be removed, gripping the sides of the joiner with pliers and gently pinching it tight around the rail and then pulling it off.
+Essentially, it’s a matter of sliding a spare end of the rail into the rail joiner to be removed, gripping the sides of the joiner with pliers, gently pinching it tight around the rail, and then pulling it off.

 It’s a simple but effective technique but we can make it better.

-With it, I can remove old rail joiners without damaging them, my track or fingers.
+With it, I can remove old rail joiners without damaging them, my track, or my fingers.

 > A final, personal, note: I spend a huge amount of time testing, photographing, writing and researching techniques for these articles and pay for all the running costs of MRE out of my own pocket.
 If you found this article useful you can support me by making a donation on my fund-raising page.
 Thanks and happy modelling, Andy.